Alborzz/CSAPP/README.md

 ## 📚 About This Repository

 This repository contains my implementations and solutions while working through one of the most influential computer systems textbooks.
-The book provides a **programmer's perspective** on how computer systems work, spanning hardware architecture, operating systems, compilers, and networks[11][12].
+The book provides a **programmer's perspective** on how computer systems work, spanning hardware architecture, operating systems, compilers, and networks.

 ## 📖 Book Information